 - It has a prime central Strip location across from Caesars Palace

-- It is expected to remain a smaller boutique-style hotel rather than a large resort
+- It retains a smaller boutique footprint rather than a large resort layout

 The clearest advantage is location.
 This is one of the most walkable positions on the Strip, with easy access to nearby hotels like Bellagio, The Cosmopolitan of Las Vegas, and ARIA Resort & Casino.

-- How the experience compares in practice with nearby central Strip hotels
+- How the experience compares with established central Strip hotels once more guest feedback is available

 Location & Getting Around